Icinga/icinga2/doc/15-troubleshooting.md

 WatchdogSec=30s
 ```

-This way systemd will kill Icinga 2 if does not notify for over 30 seconds, a timout of less than 10 seconds is not
+This way systemd will kill Icinga 2 if it does not notify for over 30 seconds.
+A timeout of less than 10 seconds is not
 recommended.
 When the watchdog is activated, `Restart=` can be set to `watchdog` to restart Icinga 2 in the case of a
 watchdog timeout.